emartin59/ideadash/app/views/main/_terms.md

 ### Limitation of Liability

 IDEADASH and any of its employees or related persons do not have liability to any users of the site or service in any circumstances, as that liability is restrictable to the fullest extent under the law.
-Users agree not to sue or take legal action against IDEADASH or any related person in any event or for any reason related to the functions of IDEADASH.
 In any event, if any court deems IDEADASH liable for anything, the amount that we can be made liable for anything shall not exceed one hundred U.S. dollars ($100.00) in total for any and all suits, combined.

 ### Assignment